sterinpaulp/sterinpaulp/README.md

 # 💫 About Me:
-I' m currently working as Junior web developer in Techfriar
+I' m currently working as a Junior software developer

 ## 🌐 Socials: